Change File Permissions in Mac OS X

 Notice that you can’t make files executable through this the Get Info panels, you’ll still need to pull up the terminal for that.

 Generally speaking, if you’re not sure what to set, you shouldn’t mess around with file permissions since it can change the way a file or application responds to a given document.
 This is particularly true with system files and applications, as permissions can mean the difference between some apps working and some not.
-If you’re digging around because of frequent errors regarding access to files or ownership, try using the Recovery Mode method of repairing user permissions that works with OS X 10.7, 10.8, and newer, which can usually sort out those problems automatically without any manual modification of files.
+If you’re digging around because of frequent errors regarding access to files or ownership, try using the Recovery Mode method of repairing user permissions that works with OS X 10.7, 10.8, 10.9, 10.10, etc, which can usually sort out those problems automatically without any manual modification of files.

 You can also modify permissions from the command line using the ‘chmod’ command followed by flags or sequences and a file name, but that’s really a topic for another article.